abdelilah-cy/Conduct-a-security-audit/README.md

 - Provided actionable recommendations for controls and compliance best practices to strengthen the organization’s security posture.
 - link to the [Controls and compliance checklist](docs/Controls_and_compliance_checklist.pdf)

+## Key Takeaways / Lessons Learned
+- Gained an understanding of how to evaluate security controls and compliance frameworks.
+- Learned to identify gaps in organizational security posture.
+- Became familiar with regulations and standards.
+- Developed skills in reviewing audit reports and completing checklists accurately.
+- Appreciated the importance of **asset classification**, **least privilege**, and **data integrity**.

 ## Disclaimer
 This project is based on a fictional scenario inspired by the Coursera Google cybersecurity professional course.
 All company names, descriptions, and content have been rewritten and modified to avoid direct copying.
 This repository is intended for educational and portfolio purposes only.
 No copyrighted material from the original course has been used, and no commercial use is intended.

 ## Conclusion
 This project provided hands-on experience in **security auditing and compliance analysis**, improving my understanding of organizational security practices, control evaluation, and risk mitigation strategies.
-The lessons learned are valuable for future work in **cybersecurity, red teaming, and information systems security**.
+The lessons learned are valuable for future work in **cybersecurity**.